tejaavula/map-reduce-tejaswi/README.md

 **Data Story :**

-Following below is the data story where I have sorted the Country and Count
+Following below is the data story where I have sorted the Country and Count where the sum of all the covid cases where sorted accourding to the Country name

 ![image](Picture2.png)